 - ¼ cup powdered sugar

 - Make the dough: Preheat the oven 350 degrees.
-Combine the dry ingredients in a large bowl.
-Using a pastry blender or 2 butter knives, cut in the cold butter chunks until the mixture is crumbly.
-In another bowl, combine the wet ingredients.
-Pour the wet ingredients into the dry ingredients and stir until just combined.
+Whisk together the flour, baking powder, salt, cinnamon, and nutmeg in a large bowl.
+Using a pastry blender or 2 butter knives, cut the cold butter chunks into the mixture until crumbly.
+In another bowl, combine the Greek yogurt, sugar, carrots, egg, and vanilla extract.
+Pour the wet mixture into the flour mixture and stir until combined.
+If the dough seems dry, add 1-2 tablespoons of water or milk.

-- Shape the dough and bake: Place the dough on a floured surface.
-Knead a few times.
-Place the dough onto a large lined baking sheet or pizza stone and form it into a large flat circle about 10 inches wide and 1 inch high.
-Using a knife or pizza cutter, gently cut the dough into 12 equal slices, being careful to not cut all the way through.
-Bake for 23-25 minutes.
+- Shape the dough and bake: Place the dough on a floured surface and knead it a few times.
+Then transfer it to a large lined baking sheet or pizza stone and form it into a large flat circle about 10 inches wide and 1 inch high.
+Using a knife or pizza cutter, cut the dough into 12 equal slices.
+Bake for 20-22 minutes.

-- Make the frosting: While scones are baking, prepare the cream cheese frosting.
-Add the cream cheese, powdered sugar, and milk to a blender or food processor.
-Blend until the mixture reaches a smooth consistency.
-Cut the round into 12 pieces.
+- Make the glaze: While scones are baking, prepare the cream cheese frosting.
+Whisk together the cream cheese, powdered sugar, and milk until the mixture reaches a smooth consistency.
+Separate the round of scones into 12 pieces.
 Drizzle the frosting over the scones.